-- Follow the guidelines below for preparing the load for drying. - Read Dryer Operating Instructions for operating your specific model. - Always read and follow fabric care labels and laundry product labels.
+- Follow the guidelines below for preparing the load for drying. - Read the Dryer Operating Instructions for operating your specific model. - Always read and follow fabric care labels and laundry product labels.

-WARNING To reduce the risk of fire, electrical shock, or injury to persons, read Important Safety Instructions, pages 2-3, before operating this dryer.
+WARNING To reduce the risk of fire, electrical shock, or serious injury to persons or property, comply with the basic warnings listed in Important Safety Instructions and those listed below.